 Once upon a time, Venice’s waterways were filled with over 10,000 gondolas!
 Horses were banned from the streets and boats became THE way to get around town.
 That number has dwindled down to about 400 and now only used by us tourists.
 All gondola’s must be black, a 17th-century law designed to eliminate competition for the fanciest boat.
 But each can have unique interior detailing with upholstery, rugs and decoration.
 We didn’t ride in one because they are quite expensive!

 We cruised up and down the Grand Canal on the public waterbus, the Vaporetto.
 We passed under the famous Rialto Bridge a few times, the oldest bridge in the city with rows of shops lining the covered interior.
 The Vaporetto always seemed to take longer than we expected and we almost missed our train on the way out of town!

-We hopped over to Piazza San Marco in the early evening.
-Lucky for us, the rain had let up at this point.
+We hopped over to Piazza San Marco in the early evening and lucky for us, the rain had let up.
 The Square has many of Venice’s top attractions including St Mark’s Basilica and Bell Tower.
 We spotted several winged lion statues and carvings, the symbol of Venice.

 Next to the Basilica is the Doge’s Palace.
 The Doge was the elected leader of the Republic of Venice between 726 and 1797.
 We learned that citizens found guilty of crimes against the state were said to have been executed on the balcony between the red marble columns.

 We waited for the sun to go down and the square to light up.
 We walked by Caffè Florian, one of the oldest cafe’s in Europe where a cappuccino will set you back 15 euros!